André Hazes breaks the media silence and announces his return

 “The time has come for me to break the silence of recent times and so I am now sharing with you how I have been lately and how I am doing now,” André wrote in a candid post on Instagram. .

-The singer says he was “in the darkest period of his life”, in which he lost himself.
+The singer says ‘in the darkest period of his life‘ in which he got lost.
 He took everything from life, but in the wrong way.
 Sometimes he couldn’t tell what he did yesterday.
 “I started seeking professional help because I really needed it at the time.
 Just all the way back to basics in a search for myself.
 Find out who I really am, this what I want in my life and find out what really makes me happy.

 Then André talks about the documentary about his life that will soon appear on Videoland.
 “I’m showing my most vulnerable side and believe me it was tough.
 I’ve come a long way and you deserve an honest documentary.